“Your ukuleles are 10 out of 10 on sound, feel, and craftsmanship!”

 If I could only pick one, spruce would be it.
 Good pieces are a Goldilocks blend of responsiveness, power, richness, resonance, clarity, expressiveness, dependability, and beauty.
 Amazingly, it typically gets better sounding year after year for decades, as well as warmer in color.

 There are several species, and even more varieties and regional specialties.
-Swiss spruce (often moonwood) is my very favorite, but Engelmann, Sitka, Lutz, Carpathian, and others can be wonderful.
+Swiss spruce (often moonwood) is consistently a great performer, but sometimes Engelmann or another is the just the ticket.
 As always, the individual set is more important than the species.

 Spruce is quite light and bright in appearance, often with lustrous cross grain silking.
 If you like the tonal qualities but want a deeper/mellower color, spruce takes dye stains very well.
-This opens the door to beautiful single tones and sunbursts, from redwood and honey burst to screamin’ cherry red.
-As for “vanilla”…read on.
+This opens the door to beautiful single tones and sunbursts, from redwood and honey-burst to screamin’ cherry red.
+As for “vanilla”–btw, among the world’s most expensive spices!–read on.

 Bearclaw is a type of figure (fancy appearance) in some softwoods.
 While I am quite cautious about figured woods for instrument tops–the top is under a lot of stress around the bridge in particular–bearclaw passes the test of history with long use in great classical guitars.
 The sets I have sound great, so I embrace the glory!